‘Sleep in Heavenly Peace’ builds 24 beds for local kids

 The non-profit now has a Sedgwick County chapter that started this Spring.

-“You may not think that there are kids sleeping on the floor here in Wichita or Sedgwick County, but there are,” said President of the Sedgwick County Sleep in Heavenly Peace Chapter, Richard Neu.
+“You may not think that there are kids sleeping on the floor here in Wichita or Sedgwick County, but there are,” said Richard Neu, president of the Sedgwick County Sleep in Heavenly Peace chapter.

 Volunteers started from scratch, sawing the lumber down, drilling the holes, building the headboards, side rails, and making sure each bed was ready to be assembled.